shead-custom-design/graphcat/docs/index.rst

 Welcome!
 ========

-Welcome to Graphcat ... an elegant, minimalist, flexible Python library to manage computation graphs.
+Welcome to Graphcat ... the lightweight, flexible Python library for managing computational graphs.

 Documentation
 =============